Writing Tests

 - Make invalid assumptions, or

-- Break the rules and thus trigger undefined behavior (which is even worse!).
+- Break the rules in some way and thus trigger undefined behavior (which is even worse!).

-There is no way to trust the reliability of your tests if you fail correct implementations—your tests might fail all of our incorrect implementations too, but for the wrong reasons.
+There is no way to trust the reliability of your tests if they fail correct implementations—your tests might fail all of our incorrect implementations, too, but fail for the wrong reasons.
 A valid testing suite must reliably distinguish between a correct and an incorrect implementation.

-Because it is such a huge deal, the autograder will warn you if your tests fail the correct implementation.
-That will allow you to hunt down the flawed test and eliminate it.
 You should plan to submit your project well before the deadline (even if it is not quite complete), in case the autograder's output contains important warnings.
-You can submit as many times as you like.

-Okay, that's what we shouldn't do, but what should we do?
+Okay, now we know what we shouldn't do, but what should we do?

 Practical Advice